LAB02-Research/HASS.Agent/README.md

 ### Helping Out

-The best way to help out is to test as much as you can, and report any weird or failing behavior by [opening a ticket](https://github.com/LAB02-Research/HASS.Agent/issues).
+The best way to help out is to test as much as you can (or even join the beta program), and report any weird or failing behavior by [opening a ticket](https://github.com/LAB02-Research/HASS.Agent/issues).

 Same goes for sharing ideas for new (or improved) functionality!
 If you want, you can [join on Discord](https://discord.gg/nMvqzwrVBU) to discuss your ideas.